Hashir789/db/README.md

 7. **Daily Reflection Messages** (optional):
    - User can add/update daily_reflection_messages for the date
    - One hasanaat_message and/or one saiyyiaat_message per day
-8. **Achievement/Demerit Check** (background process):
+8. **Merit/Demerit Evaluation** (background process):
-   - Evaluate achievement conditions based on entries of the day
-   - Evaluate demerit conditions based on entries of the day
+   - Evaluate merit conditions based on entries within the merit_duration window
+   - Check if all (AND) or any (OR) linked deeds satisfy their conditions
+   - Track positive merits (rewards) and negative merits (penalties)
-   - Create user_achievements or user_demerits records if conditions met
+   - Create merit evaluation records if conditions met
 ```

-### 3. Custom Deed Creation Flow
+### 3. Deed Creation Flow
 ```
 1. User provides deed details (name, category, measure_type)
 2. If scale-based: